vibhanshu-mishra/procore-submittal-rfi-tracker/README.md

 5. On the import screen, review each resource and click the wrench icon to connect your own accounts:
    - **Outlook connection** -- connect to your Microsoft 365 account
    - **Excel Online (Business) connection** -- connect to your Microsoft 365 account
+   - **File System connection** -- connect through the on-premises data gateway if saving PDFs to a network drive
 6. Click **Import**

 ---